-3.1 Forwarding
+3.1 Abstract Link Layer

 You will use UDP as your link layer for this project.
 Each node will create an interface for every line in its links file - those interfaces will be implemented by a UDP socket.
-All of the virtual IP packets it sends should be directly encapsulated as payloads of UDP packets that will be sent over these sockets.
-You must observe an Maximum Transfer Unit (MTU) of 1400 bytes; this means you must never send a UDP (link layer) packet larger than 1400 bytes.
+All of the virtual link layer frames it sends should be directly encapsulated as payloads of UDP packets that will be sent over these sockets.
+You must observe an Maximum Transfer Unit (MTU) of 1400 bytes; this means you must never send a UDP packet (link layer frame) larger than 1400 bytes.
 However, be liberal in what you accept.
-Read link layer packets into a 64k buffer, since that's the largest allowable IP packet.
+Read link layer frames into a 64KiB buffer, since that's the largest allowable IP packet (including the headers).

 To enforce the concept of the network stack and to keep your code clean, we require you to provide an abstract interface to your link layer rather than directly make calls on socket file descriptors from your forwarding code.
 For example, define a network interface structure containing information about a link's UDP socket and the physical IP addresses/ports associated with it, and pass these to functions which wrap around your socket calls.
+We also require that you provide the functionality to activate/deactivate a link layer interface; this would be equivalent to or disabling your Ethernet/wireless card.)